 Art Description and Drawing Activity

 Here’s how it goes.
 Divide your class into partner pairs.
 Each pair sits so that one student can see the artwork and one cannot.
 You can either have the artwork projected onto the wall or give one member of each group a printed copy of the artwork.
+(Hint: If you’re using your computer to project the artwork image, don’t forget to hide your screen from the students who are drawing!)

 The student who can see the artwork then must describe the artwork to the other student in detail while they draw it based only on the art description.
 The describing student must not point to or draw on the drawing student’s paper.